legendarycode3/mastering-javaScript-course/README.md

 2. Purpose: Converts a “JSON formatted string” into a “javascript object”.
 3. Input: A valid JSON string.
 4. Output: A regular “javascript object” or “array”.
-5. Common UseCases :
+5. Common UseCases : </br>
 5i.)
-Receiving data from a web server or API  call, where  the data  is typically transmitted as a JSON string.
+Receiving data from a web server or API  call, where  the data  is typically transmitted as a JSON string. </br>
 5ii.)
-Retrieving data from localStorage or sessionStorage, as these browser storage  mechanisms only store data
+Retrieving data from localStorage or sessionStorage, as these browser storage  mechanisms only store data </br>
+E.g for a JSON.parse() usage (below) </br>

 kINDLY FELLOW ME ON MY SOCIALS AND LEARN MORE TECH TIPS AND BECOME A TECH BRO YOU DREAM OF : <br/>